alejp1998/irac-DASH/genvideos-vismetrics/videosDASHprep-genmpd/commands.md

-INSTALL (BUILD) Bento4
+# INSTALL (BUILD) Bento4
 1. Navigate to folder: cd Bento4
 2. Build: cmake -DCMAKE_BUILD_TYPE=Release

+# TOOLS
-TOOLS - In order to use them, we must run the corresponding python script located inside Bento4/Source/Python/utils
+In order to use them, we must navigate tothe corresponding folder with the commands located inside Bento4-SDK-1-6-0-637/bin

-MP4INFO - tool to display high level info about an MP4 file, including all tracks and codec details.
+## MP4INFO - tool to display high level info about an MP4 file, including all tracks and codec details.
 The output can be human-readable text, or a JSON object.

-usage: mp4info [options] <input>
+### usage: mp4info [options] <input>
 Options:
   --verbose:          show extended information when available --format <format>:  display the information in this format.